equinor/pepm-ui/CONTRIBUTING.md

 A few general guidelines:

 - For major changes, please open an issue first to discuss what you would like to change.
-- Contributors should fork the repository and work on fixes or enhancements on their own fork.
+- Contributors should fork the repository and work on fixes or enhancements in their own fork.
   - Use the [pull request feature](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to submit your changes to this repository.
   - Committing directly to main is not possible.
   - All pull requests should be rebased (with main) and commits squashed prior to the final merge process.